ankit-nagarrogit/nx-workspace/README.md

 ## What are cons of using it ?
   - May not be suitable for small projects.
   - Caching works best with **Nx Cloud (a paid service)** for distributed caching and remote task execution.
 Without it, large monorepos can suffer from slow CI builds.

 ---

-### 5. Not Ideal for Independent Teams

-- **Issue**: Teams that want full autonomy over deployments, tooling, and versioning may find the shared nature of a monorepo limiting.
-- **Impact**: Coordination overhead and possible dependency clashes.
-- Use of Tags needs some attention.
-- Migrating multiple existing repositories into a monorepo can be painful.

----